scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 List(1, 2, 3).foldRight(0)(_ + _)
 ```

-If we provide a non-commutative operator
+If we provide a non-associative operator
 the order of evaluation makes a difference.
 For example, if we fold using subtraction,
 we get different results in each direction: